 Why Paint a Brick House?

-• Refresh an outdated facade
+• Revive an outdated facade

-• Increase curb appeal
+• Boost curb appeal (because first impressions matter)

 • Add a layer of protection against moisture and mold